 From day one “father John” accepted me and supported me whole heartedly..

-You see I came into the King family in a box with “some assembling required” haha WELL!! knowing what I know NOW about paw..
-That he was an “off the wall” character who loved pushing the envelope, if you will.
+You see I came into the King family in a box with “some assembling required” WELL!! knowing what I know NOW about paw, and realizing that he was an “off the wall” character who loved pushing the envelope, if you will.
 I think OF COURSE he accepted me!
 How could he resist such a challenge?
 There were times I think he would shine a light on me JUST to rattle some cages.

 Both of my “dad’s” have helped me see the “good” in circumstances,

 and in myself when I couldn’t see it.

 When I lost my father in law to cancer in March 2017, I struggled to see “THE GOOD.”
 Because John was more than a father in law to me, he was a mentor and dear friend.